halfdane/zmk-braille-config/README.md

 `make follow` invokes the `tio` command to watch log messages fly by.
 It's lovely 🤗

 ## Roadmap
-- build another prototype with
+- build an MVC with
-    - xiao ble (instead of half broken nice!nano)
+    - [x] xiao ble (instead of half broken nice!nano)
-    - 3d print a case (instead of using massive amounts of hot glue)
+    - [x] 3d print a case (instead of using massive amounts of hot glue)
-    - a proper rumble motor (instead of soldering metal to the axis of a small motor)
+    - [x] a proper rumble motor (instead of soldering metal to the axis of a small motor)
-    - direct pin instead of a matrix (no diodes)
+    - [x] direct pin instead of a matrix (no diodes)
-        - find out about the deep-sleep implications
-    - batteries (instead of using a power bank because the loading circuit was fried years ago)
+    - [x] batteries (instead of using a power bank because the loading circuit was fried years ago)
 - try to combine the braille tables of liblouis with CLDR keyboard descriptions to automatically generate languages
-- activating the rumble motor is currently blocking the main thread - make it concurrent
+- [x] activating the rumble motor is currently blocking the main thread - make it concurrent
+- create a '1.0' version ("slimline")
+    - smd components on a tiny pcb
+    - repairable case (esp. openable)